-contribution towards the following SDGs and impacts therein: 4.
+The distribution mechanism is direct sales and sales through distribution partners. address and end user 2.
+Contract with VPA implementer or distribution partner.
+18 Sampling requirements for the VPA Sampling approaches are set out in each VPA and will follow the Reduced Emissions from cooking and heating-TPDDTEC version 4.0 Documentation: 1.
+PoA Sampling Plan 2.
+VPA Sampling Plan (in VPA-DD) 19 SDG outcomes The PoA, by way of implementing its VPAs, shall demonstrate contribution towards the following SDGs and impacts therein: 4.
 SDG 13 Climate Action 5.
 SDG 7: Affordable and Clean Energy 6.
-SDG 8: Decent Work and Economic Growth 20 Safeguarding principles assessment The safeguarding principles assessment shall be carried out at the VPA level.
+SDG 8: Decent Work and Economic Growth The SDG monitoring plan and related details are provided in the VPA-DD.
+20 Safeguarding principles assessment The safeguarding principles assessment shall be carried out at the VPA level.
 Safeguarding principles assessment and related details are provided in the VPA-DD.
 21 Applicability of applied methodology The VPA should meet all the applicability conditions of the applied methodology, TPDDTEC ver 4.0 and each condition should be described and justified in the VPA-DD The VPA-DD should meet all the applicability conditions of the methodology, TPDDTEC ver 4.0.
 This shall be detailed in section B.2 of the VPA-DD.
-22. Applicability of Community services Activity requirements (CSA) The VPA should meet all the applicability conditions of the Community Services Activity requirements and each condition should be described and justified in the VPA-DD The VPA-DD should meet all the applicability conditions of CSA and detailed justification to be done in section B.2 of the VPA-DD.
-23 Applicability of Requirements and Guidelines: Usage rate Monitoring, version 2.0 The VPA should meet all the applicability conditions of the applied methodology, Usage rate Monitoring, version 2.0 and each condition should be described and justified in the VPA-DD The VPA-DD should meet all the applicability conditions of the Usage rate Monitoring, version 2.0.
-This shall be detailed in section B.2 of the VPA-DD.
+22. Applicability of Community services Activity requirements (CSA) The VPA should meet all the applicability conditions of the Community Services Activity requirements and each condition The VPA-DD should meet all the applicability conditions of CSA and detailed justification to be done in section B.2 of the VPA-DD.

+should be described and justified in the VPA-DD 23 Requirements and the applicability conditions of the applied methodology, Usage rate Monitoring, version 2.0.
+This shall be detailed in section B.2 of the VPA-